dwyl/book/manuscript/00-The-Mythical-100-Percent-Test-Coverage.md

 **Q**: Why does it *matter* to have 100% test coverage?
-**A**: If there is code in your project that you are not testing, how do you know its good?
+**A**: If there is code in your project that you are not testing, how do you know it's good?
 If you are not (*automatically*) checking that everything still works as expected each time you add a new feature, how can you be *confident* that everything still runs as expected?